rollup/plugins/packages/rollup-plugin-babel/README.md

 }).then(...)
 ```

-All options are as per the [Babel documentation](https://babeljs.io/), except the following:
+All options are as per the [Babel documentation](https://babeljs.io/), plus the following:

 - `options.externalHelpers`: a boolean value indicating whether to bundle in the Babel helpers
 - `options.include` and `options.exclude`: each a minimatch pattern, or array of minimatch patterns, which determine which files are transpiled by Babel (by default, all files are transpiled)